RobDWaller/ReallySimpleJWT/readme.md

 A simple PHP library for creating JSON Web Tokens that uses HMAC SHA256 to sign signatures.
 For basic usage the library exposes a static interface to allow developers to create a token that stores a user identifier and expiration time.

 The library is also open to extension, developers can define their own encoding standard, set all the [RFC standard](https://tools.ietf.org/html/rfc7519) JWT claims and set their own private claims.

+You can easily integrate ReallySimpleJWT with PSR-7 / PSR-15 compliant frameworks such as [Slim PHP](https://packagist.org/packages/slim/slim) and Zend Expressive by using the [PSR-JWT library](https://github.com/RobDWaller/psr-jwt).

 **Note:** This library only supports PHP 7.1 and above.